-Co-Managing Underwriters: Academy Securities, Inc., Bancroft Capital, LLC, Barclays Capital Inc., BofA Securities, Inc., Citigroup Global Markets Inc., Jefferies LLC, J.P.
+Co-Managing Underwriters: Academy Securities, Inc., Bancroft Capital, LLC, Barclays Capital Inc., Citigroup Global Markets Inc., Drexel Hamilton, LLC, Jefferies LLC, J.P.
 Morgan Securities LLC, Morgan Stanley & Co.
-LLC, Oppenheimer & Co.
-Inc., Samuel A. Ramirez & Co., Inc., Raymond James & Associates, Inc., RBC Capital Markets, LLC, Roosevelt & Cross, Incorporated, Stifel, Nicolaus & Company, Incorporated, TD Securities (USA) LLC and UBS Financial Services Inc.
+LLC, Multi-Bank Securities, Inc., Samuel A. Ramirez & Co., Inc., Raymond James & Associates, Inc., Roosevelt & Cross, Incorporated, UBS Financial Services Inc. and Wells Fargo Securities

-[†] CUSIP numbers have been assigned by an independent company not affiliated with the Corporation and are included solely for the convenience of the owners of the 2020 Series D Bonds.
-The Corporation is not responsible for the selection or uses of these CUSIP numbers, and no representation is made as to their correctness on the 2020 Series D Bonds or as indicated above.
-The CUSIP number for a specific maturity is subject to being changed after the issuance of the 2020 Series D Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity, tender and remarketing, or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the 2020 Series D Bonds.
+[†] CUSIP numbers have been assigned by an independent company not affiliated with the Corporation and are included solely for the convenience of the owners of the 2022 Bonds.
+The Corporation is not responsible for the selection or uses of these CUSIP numbers, and no representation is made as to their correctness on the 2022 Bonds or as indicated above.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the 2022 Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity, tender and remarketing, or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the 2022 Bonds.

-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the 2020 Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
-No dealer, broker, salesman or other person has been authorized by the New York City Housing Development Corporation or any of the Underwriters named on the inside cover pages (collectively, the "Underwriters") to give any information or to make any representations other than as contained in this Official Statement.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the 2022 Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+No dealer, broker, salesman or other person has been authorized by the New York City Housing Development Corporation or any of the Underwriters named on the inside cover page (collectively, the "Underwriters") to give any information or to make any representations other than as contained in this Official Statement.
 If given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.